top of page

 At the start of your turns, you can focus on a single creature you can see that is within range of a ranged or thrown weapon you are holding.

-Action - Ranged - 1 Creature - 1 Round - Uses Equal to Proficiency Bonus/Long Rest
+Bonus Action - Ranged - Self - Uses Equal to Proficiency Bonus/Long Rest

-You use your normal attack action, but you have advantage on your first attack roll with a ranged or thrown against the target.
+You gain advantage on an attack roll with a ranged or thrown weapon.

 Distracting Strike